-In our opinion, except for the noncompliance described in the Basis for Qualified Opinion on Child Nutrition Cluster paragraph, the Greeneview Local School District complied, in all material respects, with the requirements referred to above that could directly and materially affect its Child Nutrition Cluster for the year ended June 30, 2013.
+In our opinion, except for the noncompliance described in the Basis for Qualified Opinion on Child Nutrition Cluster paragraph, the Greeneview Local School District complied, in all material respects, with the requirements referred to above that could directly and materially affect its Child Nutrition Cluster for the fiscal year ended June 30, 2014.

-Unmodified Opinion on Each of the Other Major Federal Programs
+Unmodified Opinion on the Other Major Federal Programs

-In our opinion, Greeneview Local School District complied in all material respects with the requirements referred to above that could directly and materially affect its other major federal program identified in the summary of auditor's results section of the accompanying schedule of findings for the year ended June 30, 2013.
+In our opinion, Greeneview Local School District complied in all material respects with the requirements referred to above that could directly and materially affect its other major federal programs identified in the Summary of Auditor's Results section of the accompanying schedule of findings for the fiscal year ended June 30, 2014.